-The residency will run from May 31 through June 9, 2018, at Otis College of Art and Design.
-The new, extended deadline for applications is February 12, 2018.
+The residency will take place June 10 - June 19, 2019, at Otis College of Art and Design.
+All applications are due by January 15, 2019.
 There is a $20 application fee.

-The fee to attend the residency is $3,000, which includes room and board.
-Notifications will be sent out via email in early March.
-A $350 deposit fee is required to secure your spot in the residency after notifications go out (the full balance is due in early May).
+The fee to attend the residency is $2,000, which includes room and board.
+Notifications of acceptance will be sent out via email in early March.
+A deposit is required to secure your spot in the residency after notifications go out.

 Chris Abani, Visiting Writer

 Chris Abani is an acclaimed novelist and poet.
 His most recent books are The Secret History of Las Vegas, The Face: A Memoir and Sanctificum.
 He is the recipient of a Guggenheim Fellowship, the PEN/Hemingway Award, An Edgar Prize, A Ford USA Artists Fellowship, the PEN Beyond the Margins Award, a Prince Claus Award, the Hurston Wright Legacy Award, and a Lannan Literary Fellowship, among many honors.
 Born in Nigeria, he is a member of the American Academy of Arts and Sciences and a Board of Trustees Professor of English and Comparative Literary Studies at Northwestern University.
 He lives in Chicago.
 More at http://www.chrisabani.com.